 Ready to Explore the Topic of Music More As a Family?

-April 2018’s theme is MUSIC.
-If you are interested in delving deeper into this topic with your family, we would love to have you join us in The Intentional Book Club.
+This theme is MUSIC.
+If you are interested in delving deeper into this topic with your family, we would love to have you join us in The Intentional Book Club as a premium member.
 In the club, we focus on inviting our children into the discovery and exploration of these larger topics through the strategic use of children’s books and activities.
-Every month members receive a theme bundle that includes:
+Our focus theme bundles include:

 - 5+ purposefully chosen book recommendations that relate to the topic